ShellRuner/alx-system_engineering-devops/0x00-shell_basics/README.md

 ***Task2 :2.THere is no place like home
      Write a script that chanes the working directory to the user's home directory.Without any variables

+***Task3 :3.The long format
+    Write a script that displays current directory contents in a long format